Kuniwak/closure-annotate-jsdoc3/README.md

 ```

 then the constant will NOT be documented.
-So, this plugin adds namespace annotations then goog.provide founds in your script.
+So, this plugin adds a namespace annotation then goog.provide founds in your script.

 Install
 -------